harshit1arora/healthcare-bot-v2/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/rag3frost/healthcare-bot-v2/blob/main/LICENSE.txt) file for details.

 ---